 In recent years, the construction industry has sought to develop a number of collaborative practices through contractual mechanisms designed to encourage the timely sharing of information and the ethos of working together as a project team.
-Many industry standard construction contracts are designed to operate as a ‘project management tool’ used throughout the life of the project, as opposed to a document that is consulted only during challenging, adversarial times.
-Construction contracts should include provisions that facilitate dispute avoidance and claims handling, to prevent disputes escalating through formal dispute resolution procedures and effective procedures aimed to encourage early amicable solutions, lower costs and fewer delays to the project overall.
+Many industry standard construction contracts are designed to operate as a project management tool to be used throughout the life of the project, as opposed to a document that is consulted only during challenging, adversarial times.
+Construction contracts should include provisions that facilitate dispute avoidance and claims handling, to prevent disputes escalating through formal dispute resolution procedures, and effective procedures aimed at encouraging early amicable solutions, lower costs and fewer delays to the project overall.

 Effective contract management

-In the current climate, and given the importance of following contractual procedure to maintain a party’s entitlement to claim under a contract (as is explored in more detail below), it is more important than ever that project managers and contract administrators are given the opportunity to input into the drafting stage of a construction contract, if at all possible.
-Where such an opportunity does not arise in the contractual negotiations, it is vital that project managers and contract administrators at least understand their rights and obligations under the contract so that they (1) can exercise those rights and entitlements and (2) do not purport to give instructions, waive requirements or otherwise make agreements that are inconsistent with the express contractual terms.
+In the current climate, and given the importance of following contractual procedure to maintain a party’s entitlement to claim under a contract (as is explored in more detail below), it is more important than ever that project managers and contract administrators are given the opportunity to contribute at the drafting stage of a construction contract, if at all possible.
+If this opportunity does not arise in the contractual negotiations, it is vital that project managers and contract administrators at least understand their rights and obligations under the contract so that they (1) can exercise those rights and entitlements and (2) do not purport to give instructions, waive requirements or otherwise make agreements that are inconsistent with the express contractual terms.
 Having a proper understanding of the risk allocation and powers in the contract among those with ‘boots on the ground’ can avoid later disputes.